josephrocca/riot-jspm/README.md

 ```
 And then it'll give you an address to type into your web browser.

-As mentioned, all files are [on GitHub](https://github.com/josephrocca/riot-jspm).
-Enjoy!

 ## Keep reading

  - The [System.js repo](https://github.com/systemjs/systemjs) has [great explanations](https://github.com/systemjs/systemjs/tree/master/docs) of the config files which are definitely worth reading.
  - [jspm.io](http://jspm.io) has a guide for each major release - you'll probably run into problems if you don't invest the time in reading it.
  - Cédric Tran-Xuan at [streamdata.io](http://streamdata.io) has a [great series of introductory posts](http://streamdata.io/blog/exploring-riot-js-part1/) on Riot.js.
  - Of course, the official [Riot.js guide](http://riotjs.com/guide/) is definitely worth reading if you haven't already.

-Thanks to [Manuel Barroso Parejo](https://unsplash.com/lute3d/portfolio) for the irrelevant but nice mushroom photo :)